Hybrid Striped Bass

 Catching these sportfish is very rewarding but also can be challenging to locate.

 Generally, hybrid stripers are most active during dawn and dusk, times of low light.
-In the late winter, they tend to congregate in deeper water near flowing streams.
+They tend to congregate in deeper water near flowing streams in the late winter.

 The hybrid fishing season begins in mid-spring and goes up to early fall.
 Summer is the most productive period for striped bass hybrids.